boots-edu/textbook/source/original/week13_2.md

 __But why?__

 * In the jar of marbles and factorial examples\, we could very easily solve these problems without recursion\.
 A simple loop would be sufficient\.
 While this is true of most/all problems\, there are problems that are considerably easier to deal with by using recursion\.
-* Let’s look at a simple example of  _binary search_ \.
+* Let's look at a simple example of  _binary search_ \.
   * In binary search\, we start with a sorted list\.
 Instead of checking every element\, we check the middle element\.
-  * Since the list is sorted\, if the value is less than the middle element\, then we don’t have to search the second half of the list\.
-If it is greater\, than we don’t have to search the first half\.
+  * Since the list is sorted\, if the value is less than the middle element\, then we don't have to search the second half of the list\.
+If it is greater\, than we don't have to search the first half\.
   * Consider:
     * Find 4 in \[1\,2\,3\,4\,5\,6\,7\,8\,9\]
     * The middle element is 5\, and since 4 is less\, we can restrict further searches to \[1\,2\,3\,4\]